 This is unlikely the first time someone has brought up the topic of the care of you.
+Maybe you have already experienced the symptoms of burnout.
 If you are reading this now, maybe it is time to seriously consider what care you have for yourself.
 Do you make sure you have as good a diet as the one you prepare for your children?
 Do you meditate or use the tools as much as you teach your clients?
 Do you have any me-time?

 Taking time for ourselves to ensure that we are nourished means we can be more present, emotionally available, and generally more resilient to take on the responsibility of caring for others.
 This is true whether you are a stay-at-home mom, a teacher, a nurse or in any capacity as a caregiver.